 This video is a great way to quickly see the benefits of toy rotation (and how easy it is to swap things out)!

-If you’re a visual organizer like me, I know how much a good chart can come in handy for a project like this.
-I’ve designed one that can be used over and over again as you update your toy rotations.
+If youโre a visual organizer like me, I know how much a good chart can come in handy for a project like this.
+Iโve designed one that can be used over and over again as you update your toy rotations.
 You can print multiple sheets and number your rotations accordingly, no matter how many rotations you decide to create.

 The first column is for jotting down your preferred category ideas.
-Then you can start filling in your child’s toys into their appropriate category rows until all of your rotations are full!
+Then you can start filling in your childโs toys into their appropriate category rows until all of your rotations are full!
+This printable toy rotation chart is available in my shop, but if youโre reading this, you get it for FREE with the coupon code TOYMOM.

-Once you’ve determined your toy rotations, put each set in its own large plastic or cardboard storage container with a clear label (Rotation #1, Rotation #2, etc).
+If youโre struggling with ideas for how to store your out-of-rotation toys, donโt worry!
+Iโve got plenty of ideas to help out.
+Once youโve determined your toy rotations, put each set in its own large plastic or cardboard storage container with a clear label (Rotation #1, Rotation #2, etc).
 If you want to have daily toy rotation boxes, you could even label them by the day of the week!

 Plastic containers for toy rotations should be opaque so your children cannot see inside them if they happen to come across them.
-Out of sight, out of mind – or the purpose of the toy rotation has been defeated!
+Out of sight, out of mind โ or the purpose of the toy rotation has been defeated!
 My preferred toy rotation bins are these stackable bins with locking lids.

 You can also have some special bins set aside for seasonal and holiday toys, so you can rotate them in at the perfect time of year and make their presence on the shelf truly special.
 Set reminders in your phone to pull them out at various times of the year (like getting out water toys in the summer, or a snowy train set at Christmas time).